lilnouncil/lilnouncil-gov/README.md

 ### New Members:

-New members can join the Nouncil Discussion Channel anytime and engage in (respectful) dialog and discussion.
+New members can join the Lil Nouncil Discussion Channel anytime and engage in (respectful) dialog and discussion.

-To join Lil Nouncil, you must head to [Lil Nouns Discord](https://discord.gg/zXPSZj7zSb) and, in the `#lil-nouncil-chat` channel, ask to join Nouncil.
+To join Lil Nouncil, you must head to [Lil Nouns Discord](https://discord.gg/zXPSZj7zSb) and, in the `#lil-nouncil-chat` channel, ask to join **Lil Nouncil**.
 Please include a summary of your Nounish activities and any relevant social media links.

 Any Lil Nouncillor can sign an application to vote using the command `/nerman create-poll` in `#lil-nouncil-votes`.
 Nomination polls must clearly state who is applying, tag them, and link to their application message.

-When voting on a new member, Lil Nouncillors should evaluate the application on the following criteria:
+When voting on a new member, **Lil Nouncillors** should evaluate the application on the following criteria:

 - Are they a Nounish builder?
 - Have they shipped or worked on any Nounish projects/products?
 - Do they have a track record of execution?
-- Are they unique person and not an alternate account for any existing Nouncillor?
+- Are they unique person and not an alternate account for any existing **Lil Nouncillor**?

 ### Removal of Members:

-Should it be appropriate to remove a member of the Lil Nouncil due to behavior unbecoming a Lil Nouncillor or project termination, any two members of the Lil Nouncil can suggest the removal of said member, which will then be put to a binding Nouncil vote.
+Should it be appropriate to remove a member of the **Lil Nouncil** due to behavior unbecoming a **Lil Nouncillor** or project termination, any two members of the **Lil Nouncil** can suggest the removal of said member, which will then be put to a binding **Lil Nouncil** vote.
-Removing a Nouncillor requires a majority decision (> 51% of Lil Nouncillors)
+Removing a **Lil Nouncillor** requires a majority decision (> 51% of **Lil Nouncillors**)

 ### Lil Nouns DAO Proposals:

-The Lil Nouncil shall endeavor to discuss and vote on every proposal made at [Lil Nouns Governance](https://lilnouns.wtf/vote).
+The **Lil Nouncil** shall endeavor to discuss and vote on every proposal made at [Lil Nouns Governance](https://lilnouns.wtf/vote).

 ### Prop House

-If a.
-Lil Nouncillor has a proposal in a [Prop House](https://prop.house/) that the Lil Nouncil is voting on, they should vote however they want, including for their proposal.
+If a **Lil Nouncillor** has a proposal in a [Prop House](https://prop.house/) that the **Lil Nouncil** is voting on, they should vote however they want, including for their proposal.

 ### Active Nouncillor

-An Active Lil Nouncillor is a Lil Nouncillor who has a vote participation rate of 50% or greater and has been active in Lil Nouncil for at least two months.
+An Active **Lil Nouncillor** is a **Lil Nouncillor** who has a vote participation rate of 50% or greater and has been active in **Lil Nouncil** for at least two months.
 This status will be used to determine eligibility for various grant programs.
-For instance, only Active Nouncillors are eligible for the regular Community Grants allocations.
+For instance, only active **Lil Nouncillors** are eligible for the regular Community Grants allocations.

 ### Minimum Vote Participation Rate

 Current Minimum Vote Participation Rate: 20%

-If a Nouncillor’s vote participation falls below the minimum, they will be automatically removed from the Nouncil.
+If a **Lil Nouncillor’s** vote participation falls below the minimum, they will be automatically removed from the **Lil Nouncil**.
-They can apply again anytime, but all Nouncil voting records will start from scratch.
+They can apply again anytime, but all **Lil Nouncil** voting records will start from scratch.

 ### Presence in Discord

-It is not currently possible to participate in Nouncil without being a member of the Nouncil Discord server.
+It is not currently possible to participate in **Lil Nouncil** without being a member of the [Lil Nouns Discord](https://discord.gg/zXPSZj7zSb) server.
-As such, leaving the Nouncil Discord is equivalent to resigning from Nouncil.
+As such, leaving the Discord server is equivalent to resigning from **Lil Nouncil**.

-If a Lil Nouncillor leaves the Lil Nouns Discord, they have seven days to rejoin and contact an admin to restore their Nouncillor role.
+If a **Lil Nouncillor** leaves the **Lil Nouns Discord**, they have seven days to rejoin and contact an admin to restore their **Lil Nouncillor** role.
-After seven days, they will be removed from Nouncil entirely and must reapply to join.
+After seven days, they will be entirely removed from **Lil Nouncil** and must reapply to join.